Varkala

-Varkala is the only region in southern Kerala where cliffs are found adjacent to the Arabian Sea.
-These Cenozoic sedimentary formation cliffs are a unique geological feature on the otherwise flat Kerala coast, and are known among geologists as Varkala Formation.
+Varkala is the only region in Kerala where cliffs are found adjacent to the Indian Ocean.
+These Cenozoic sedimentary formation cliffs are a unique geological feature on the otherwise flat Kerala coast and are known among geologists as the Varkala Formation.
 The cliffs have been declared a national geological monument by the Geological Survey of India for their protection, maintenance, promotion, and the enhancement of geotourism.
-There are numerous water spouts and spas on the sides of these cliffs.
 In 2015, the Ministry of Mines, the Government of India, and the Geological Survey of India (GSI) declared Varkala Cliffs a geo-heritage site.

 Varkala is also known for the 2,000-year-old Janardana Swami Temple, which is an important Vaishnavaite shrine in India and is often referred to as Dakshin Kashi (Benares of the South).
-The temple is located close to Papanasam beach, which is an Ayurveda treatment centre.
-The temple has an ancient bell removed from a shipwreck, donated by the captain of the Dutch vessel which sank near Varkala without causing any casualties.

-Another major landmark in Varkala is the Sivagiri Mutt, established by the social reformer Sree Narayana Guru.
+Etymology

+The name of the place is attributed to the legend of Sage Narada.
+According to this legend, Sage Narada was visited by the nine prajapathis who told him that they had sinned.
+He threw his valkalam (garment made of tree bark) to earth.
+Narada told the prajapathis to go there and pray for their redemption.
+Since then the village where the valkalam fell was called by the name Varkala.

 History

+Varkala is one of the major spiritual and religious places in Kerala.
+It was known as Balita in the ancient Greek manuscript called "The Periplus of the Erythraean Sea."
+The place was sometimes referred to as Udaya Marathandapuram to commemorate the contributions of the then early Travancore king, Udaya Marthanda Varma.
+Varkala also holds a significant place in ancient trade history.